Canine Behavioral Training

 Our vets are able to provide the first stage of veterinary behavioral training for you and your pet.
 This is often enough, and many dogs have their needs addressed and behaviors curbed after their owner works with us to find solutions.

 However, more in-depth behavioral interventions may need to take place depending on how receptive to training your dog is and the nature of their behavioral issues.

-At Stoney Creek Veterinary Hospital, we are happy to facilitate a referral to group classes, in-home trainers or veterinary behaviorists if your dog requires specialized training and behavioral correction.
+At Stoney Creek Veterinary Hospital in Morton, PA we are happy to facilitate a referral to group classes, in-home trainers or veterinary behaviorists if your dog requires specialized training and behavioral correction.